-Unattended noise monitoring was conducted at three (3) locations.
-From 1 November to 30 November all monitoring locations were measured using Svantek SVAN 958A Sound & Vibration Analysers.
+This report covers the monitoring period of the whole calendar month of December 2022.
+Unattended noise monitoring was conducted at three (3) locations using Class 1 four-channel Svantek SVAN 958A Sound & Vibration Analysers.

-These vibration monitors are enclosed in a weather resistant environmental case which is placed on the ground and covered with a tarp to aid in keeping temperatures below 60°C to prevent and avoid temperature related failures.
+The monitors are enclosed in a weather resistant environmental case which is placed on the ground and covered with a tarp to aid in keeping temperatures below 60°C to prevent and avoid temperature related failures, and moisture intrusion.
 Images relating to the installation of the loggers is provided in Appendix II - Aerial Photograph and Appendix IV - Site Photographs.